 Regarding option 2 and 3 it is clear that they involve risk for CSD-participants, in particular option 3 will considerable raise the risk level for CSD-participants.
 The result (eventually unintended consequences) will be that the CSD-participants will request collateral to cover the increased risk, maybe in the form of a margining-system.
 Furthermore, CSD-participants will raise the requirement for their customers (among those indirect clearing members) and thereby in the same way as EMIR limit the access to CSDs.
 Finally, the new risk could also lead to a fall in trading of less liquid financial instruments.

 The EBF is of the opinion that, irrespectively of the option finally chosen by ESMA, the timeframe for implementation will be fundamental.
 A short timeframe could cause serious detrimental effects on the securities settlement in the EU.
-In particular, we believe that any buy-in process should not be implemented until after the final wave of T2S at the earliest.
+In particular, we believe that any buy-in process should not be implemented before the final wave of T2S..